 If you want to save your Grayscale image as a JPEG, Photoshop will automatically reinstate three identical red, green and blue channels.

 A simple Grayscale conversion can give good results if the subject matter has a strong composition.
 In this example, the colors are well differentiated.

 It also has strong leading lines and textures that work well in black-and-white.

 Selecting a Single Channel to Convert

-Normally, these three images are combined to display the composite colour image.
+Normally, these three images are combined to display the composite color image.
 Photoshop can also display them separately, and they’re called Channels.
-To see them, open a normal colour image and click on the Channels tab.
+To see them, open a normal color image and click on the Channels tab.